By the end of this section you will be able to:

 Fluctuations in Exchange Rates

 Exchange rates can fluctuate a great deal in the short run.
 As yet one more example, the Indian rupee moved from 39 rupees/dollar in February 2008 to 51 rupees/dollar in March 2009, a decline of more than one-fourth in the value of the rupee on foreign exchange markets.
 Figure 29.9 earlier showed that even two economically developed neighboring economies like the United States and Canada can see significant movements in exchange rates over a few years.
 For firms that depend on export sales, or firms that rely on imported inputs to production, or even purely domestic firms that compete with firms tied into international trade—which in many countries adds up to half or more of a nation’s GDP—sharp movements in exchange rates can lead to dramatic changes in profits and losses.
-So, a central bank may desire to keep exchange rates from moving too much as part of providing a stable business climate, where firms can focus on productivity and innovation, not on reacting to exchange rate fluctuations.
+A central bank may desire to keep exchange rates from moving too much as part of providing a stable business climate, where firms can focus on productivity and innovation, not on reacting to exchange rate fluctuations.

 One of the most economically destructive effects of exchange rate fluctuations can happen through the banking system.
-Most international loans are measured in a few large currencies, like U.S. dollars, European euros, and Japanese yen.
+Financial institutions measure most international loans are measured in a few large currencies, like U.S. dollars, European euros, and Japanese yen.
 In countries that do not use these currencies, banks often borrow funds in the currencies of other countries, like U.S. dollars, but then lend in their own domestic currency.
 The left-hand chain of events in Figure 29.9 shows how this pattern of international borrowing can work.
 A bank in Thailand borrows one million in U.S. dollars.
 Then the bank converts the dollars to its domestic currency—in the case of Thailand, the currency is the baht—at a rate of 40 baht/dollar.
 The bank then lends the baht to a firm in Thailand.
 The business repays the loan in baht, and the bank converts it back to U.S. dollars to pay off its original U.S. dollar loan.

 This process of borrowing in a foreign currency and lending in a domestic currency can work just fine, as long as the exchange rate does not shift.
 In the scenario outlined, if the dollar strengthens and the baht weakens, a problem arises.
 The right-hand chain of events in Figure 29.9 illustrates what happens when the baht unexpectedly weakens from 40 baht/dollar to 50 baht/dollar.
 The Thai firm still repays the loan in full to the bank.
-But because of the shift in the exchange rate, the bank cannot repay its loan in U.S. dollars.
+However, because of the shift in the exchange rate, the bank cannot repay its loan in U.S. dollars.
 (Of course, if the exchange rate had changed in the other direction, making the Thai currency stronger, the bank could have realized an unexpectedly large profit.)